AnnaMalaschenko/TLab1---Innovation-House-Fellowship/hr_data_pipeline/results/writeup.md

 # Phase 1 was the most active period because both the median and average heartrate are the highest of all the phases.
 Average heartrate was 87.3, and the median heartrate was 88.5.

-For this person's age, their target heart rate is 95-162 bpm, which the median is below this target, which means that if they were collecting this data while physically active, most of the time their heartrate was below the target.
-They did have individual heartrate values that went above 95 bpm, which means they did occasionally hit that mark.
+# For this person's age, their target heart rate is 95-162 bpm.
+In Phase 1 the median is below this target, which means that most of the time their heartrate was below the target range.
+They did have individual heartrate values that went above 95 bpm, meaning that they occasionally hit the range.

 2) Which file had the **poorest** data quality?
 How do you know?

-Phase 0 had the poorest data quality because it had the most missing values (as indicated by the "Number of Removed Values" counter being 3).
+# Phase 0 had the poorest data quality because it had the most missing values (as indicated by the "Number of Removed Values" counter being 3).

 3) Suppose one heart-rate file contains the following cleaned values: `68, 70, 71, 72, 72, 73, 74, 75, 180`.
 The value 180 was recorded during a sensor glitch.